 An intensive study of specific topics arising from close study of an author's works.
 Topics will vary but may include the historical development of the idea of authorship, theoretical debates about the nature of authorship, and opportunities for upper-level students to apply their skills in analytical thinking and critical writing to problems arising from an author's texts.
+This course may be repeated for credit with different topics.

 - General Education Requirement Fulfillment: Writing-centered; Arts & Humanities

 - Prerequisite: ENGL 101W and ENGL 213W

 - Offering: Alternate years

-- Instructor: Staff